BWK’s Tax Depreciation FAQ

 The good news is, all taxpayers can request an amendment in their previous income tax returns up to two previous income tax financial years.
 The takeaway, make sure you are current and have an updated Tax Depreciation Schedule.

 Q: What effect will the 2017 Budget change to plant and equipment have on my property?

-A: Post 7:30 pm 9 May 2017, Budget Night, some property investors may be affected i.e may not be able to claim some components of their property investment.
-There are exceptions that are best discussed on an individual case=by-case basis with the relevant qualified person, Mathew from BWK Group is happy to help here.
+A: Post 7:30 pm 9 May 2017, Budget Night, some property investors may be affected i.e. may not be able to claim some components of their property investment.
+There are exceptions that are best discussed on an individual case=by-case basis with the relevant qualified person, Mathew from Build With K (BWK Group) is happy to help here.